GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-03_datetime.md

 ```

 To convert a POSIX information back to a character string, one can use the
-`strftime` function whichs allows precise formatting of the data/time string and
+`strftime` function which allows precise formatting of the data/time string and
 also has an option for time zone conversion.

 ```r